mcilroy/sortable/README.md

 # sortable

-Matches product details to noisy product listings.
+Match product details with their listings.

-Input data must be valid JSON.
-Check here: http://jsonlint.com/.

-Outputs JSON. one result per line as specified.
+Reads a txt file with 1 json object per line.
+Matches 1 or more listings.txt lines to a single product in products.txt file Outputs a data.txt file containing one product and its listings per line in a json object.

+to use:
+run main.py